7 Takeaways From a Crypto Compliance Review That Could Save Your Project

 What to do:

-• Include a dedicated section in your Terms of Use about token behavior
+• Could you include a dedicated section in your Terms of Use about token behavior?

 • Disclose what users can and cannot do (e.g., secondary sales, wallet compatibility)

-• Clarify if tokens are refundable or not
+• Please clarify whether tokens are refundable or not.

 Common mistake: Not addressing what happens to user tokens if the platform shuts down.